 The entertainment track pointed out content trends, achievements and hurdles for consumer VR adoption.
-By already looking back at 2 year installment bases in the game industry, Simon Benson pointed out established structures to overcome the content gap and a prospective outlook for upcoming hardware standardization.
+By already looking back at 2-year installment bases in the game industry, Simon Benson pointed out established structures to overcome the content gap and a prospective outlook for upcoming hardware standardization.
 A convergence of high-cost and low-cost systems, likely to be expected with upcoming standalone systems, motivates diversification in software development.
 But it also means more competition in approaching market segments.
 There is still a divide between visual and interactive approaches to VR.
-This became obvious in comparing gaming lectures, namely by Sony and nDreams, with panels for panoramic video featuring TV broadcasters from Arte, Sky and the BBC.
-While VR games can rely on consumer payments, 360° videos are poised to go for other revenue models, like advertisement or sponsoring activities.
+This became obvious in comparing gaming lectures, namely by Sony and nDreams, with panels for the panoramic video featuring TV broadcasters from Arte, Sky and the BBC.
+While VR games can rely on consumer payments, 360° videos are poised to go for other revenue models, like an advertisement or sponsoring activities.

 In search of a market for standing alone

-A small but well selected trade show provided you with opportunities to test out the conference trends in showcases.
+A small but well-selected trade show provided you with opportunities to test out the conference trends in showcases.
 Agencies and developers promoted services for filming, architecture, avatar creation, multi-user platforms, workflows and online conferences, automobile and fashion product simulation, game engine enhancements and haptic devices for better interaction.

 Most showcases continued to evolve VR on established application fields, using it as an expansion or intensification of corporate workflows, marketing attractions or advanced gaming experiences.
 But there were also rather original approaches to be seen.

-The dutch startup company Sensiks demonstrated a modernized version of good old Sensorama: you could experience VR films sitting in a small cabin while temperature, wind effects, lighting and odors changed around you according to content cues.
+The Dutch startup company Sensiks demonstrated a modernized version of good old Sensorama: you could experience VR films sitting in a small cabin while temperature, wind effects, lighting and odors changed around you according to content cues.
 The French startup Moebius VR expanded small real space installations into vast virtual space explorations by means of a Vive tracking system: you could interact with a variety of customized haptic control devices with Vive trackers.

-A more self-confident understanding of the medium may even turn into a fast track for VR adoption, and VRX Europe definitely builds up on this momentum.
+A more self-confident understanding of the medium may even turn into a fast track for VR adoption, and VRX Europe definitely builds upon this momentum.